Note: This review was posted on the KC Stage review system.

 Giselle, libretto by Jules-Henri Vernoy de Saint-Georges and Théophile Gautier, music by Adolphe Adam, choreography by Jean Coralli and Jules Perrot.
 Produced by the Kansas City Ballet.
-Original premiere 1841.
+First produced 1841.
 (Seen March 12, 2011.)

 As with my previous review of The Daughter of the Regiment, I am not overly familiar with the format of ballet.
 I’ve been to one or two (and yes, have gone to The Nutcracker) and have seen dance at the Fringe Festival — but I am not familiar enough with the style and vocabulary to be entirely comfortable reviewing this as a critic.

 So, I will review it as ‘just’ a patron.
 The story of Giselle, first performed in 1841, is — as my title indicates — a product of its time.
 It’s quaint and sweet, but shows off the gender politics of its time.
 (After all, the plot involves a woman dying just because she can’t have the man she loves, who loves her and yet is engaged to another woman — and HE’S the hero!)